aquaproj/aqua/CONTRIBUTING.md

 And maybe there is a better way to solve your problem.

-So please create a discussion as proposal at first.
+So please create an Issue as proposal at first.